LTOssian/test-iHoover/README.md

 ## Usage and testing

 run tests : `npm test`

+You can use the unit tests describing the Controller class to see the application in action.

 run the program : `npm start`

-You can use the unit tests describing the Controller class to see the application in action.
-Or you can start the program and enter your own credentials.
+Start the program and enter your own credentials.

+### For example :

+- Room's dimensions : x=10 y=10

+- Vacuum initial position : x=5 y=5 orientation=N

+- Instructions : DADADADAA

 ## Technologies used :